 In her book “Own It: The Power of Women at Work,” Sallie Krawcheck, CEO and co-founder of Ellevest and owner of Ellevate Network, wrote, “Increasingly, I’ve recognized that we women love to learn.”
 Perhaps that love of learning – and of teaching and managing learning – will help women break through the glass ceiling in the training industry.

 March was Women’s Leadership Month at TrainingIndustry.com.
-Check out our research report “Women’s Access to Leadership Development: A Tale of Two Experiences” by clicking here, watch our webinar recording, or read the other great articles we published this month on developing women leaders:
+Check out our research report “Women’s Access to Leadership Development: A Tale of Two Experiences” by clicking here, watch our webinar recording, listening to this podcast episode or read the other great articles we published this month on developing women leaders: